Inheritance Tax: Teamworking Arrangements with the IHT Caseworker

 - If a meaningful adjustment in value is likely to be achievable;

-- If you discover that a previously undisclosed sum was due to an estate from the company or that a sum due is substantially greater than that shown on the Val 70.
-[You should bear in mind that sums due by way of loan account, undrawn dividends and so on do not qualify for business relief and are fully taxable.
+- If you discover that a previously undisclosed sum was due to an estate from the company or that a sum due is substantially greater than that stated on the IHT Return.
+[You should bear in mind that sums due by way of a loan account, undrawn dividends and so on do not qualify for business relief and are fully taxable.
 You should also inform the IHT caseworker of any possible omissions, for example, where a balance sheet shows sums due to directors but no breakdown is given.
-See this chapter at SVM108080]
+See chapter at SVM108080]

 - If there is a change in relation to the instalment option being exercised by the taxpayers.

 For example, you note that the tax is being paid by instalments and interest relief has been claimed.
 If the company is an investment company, interest relief is not available and you should notify the IHT caseworker accordingly.
 Alternatively, tax on a deceased’s shares may be being paid by instalments and you are informed or discover that the company has been sold or the shares have been sold.
 The instalment option ceases on sale and you should notify the IHT caseworker.
 [See also chapter at SVM108100.]

 - If you become aware of events which could affect the amount of IHT payable.

 For example, where SAV has been asked to value for CGT purposes transfers to relatives/trusts within 7 years of a deceased’s death but we have only been asked to consider the value/ BR position at the date of death for IHT and not in relation to the lifetime transfers.
 Full details should be given to the IHT caseworker to consider any additional valuation requirements.
 [See also chapter at SVM108190.]

 Where you are reporting omissions or adjustments, you should inform the IHT caseworker how the adjustment or omission came to light so that the caseworker can consider whether penalties are appropriate.